groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-email-attachments/email-attachments.md

 url: watermark/net/email-attachments
 title: Email attachments
 weight: 1
-description: "This article shows that how to get the information about the attachments."
+description: "This article shows how to get the information about the attachments."
 keywords:
 productName: GroupDocs.Watermark for .NET
 hideChildren: True